v-m/SmokeOut/README.md

     | `MLP_TEMPFOLDER` | A temporary folder to work in | `/tmp` |

 The latter may require you to write a short bash script for initializing the variables.

+## Additional notes

+To build Weka classes, use: `gradle compileJava`.